 4. Use interactive smile sheets and more to emphasize key takeaways

 Make the most important parts of your presentation the most memorable

-If you need to drive home a key fact in your presentation, do something to make it stand out.
+If you need to drive home a key fact in your presentation, do something to draw the audience’s attention.
 Interactive images are a fun, visual way to get the audience engaged with your material.
-Smile sheets, scatter charts, maps – these are the classics.
+Smile sheets, scatter charts, maps – these are the classic visual aids.
 But if you repurpose an image in a clever way that catches the audience by surprise, they’re more likely to remember the content.

-The example below is my favorite example so far.
-This presenters reframed a classic Where’s Waldo puzzle as a health inspector’s worst nightmare.
+This presenter reframed a classic Where’s Waldo puzzle as a health inspector’s worst nightmare.
 Each green pin represents where a viewer tapped on the image.
 This is a great way to jumpstart discussions, either by asking people where they tapped (and why), or by pointing out areas the group missed.
-What really sets this example apart, however, is the way recontextualizes something familiar in a clever way that delights the viewer.
+What really sets this example apart, however, is the way it recontextualizes something familiar in a clever way that delights the viewer.